John Granville (footballer)

-John Granville (born Scarborough, Trinidad and Tobago) is a retired professional football goalkeeper from Trinidad & Tobago.
+John Granville (born 1956) is a retired professional football goalkeeper from Trinidad & Tobago.

+Life

 Granville was born on the island of Tobago, in Scarborough.
 In 1978, he played for the Southern California Lazers and was selected to the American Soccer League all-star team.
 Granville led the league in goalkeeping with a 0.99 goals against average and posted seven clean sheets.
 In 1979, he played for the Cleveland Cobras, also of the ASL.

 He was a goalkeeper and represented Trinidad and Tobago at international level.
 Granville was on the Trinidad and Tobago team at the 1975 Pan American Games.

 He has been goalkeeping coach at Wycombe Wanderers and Swindon Town.